A mountain vacation can offer fresh air and beautiful vistas, but high peaks also tout family fun through unique adventures

 Getting to the top and celebrating requires a mountain to climb.
 From mild hills to lung-challenging high altitudes, accomplishing a hike to the peak of a peak provides a sense of accomplishment and comradery.
 For all but the gentlest trails, and for anything requiring climbing equipment like ropes and carabiners, enlist an experienced guide.
 Trained mountaineers enforce safety precautions and decide if weather conditions are favorable for a climb.

-From the bunny slopes to the black diamonds, downhill skiing at a mountain ski resort destination provides thrills, views, and bracing winter air.
-Some destinations cater to specific skill levels, so for reunions that may involve attendees of different ages and abilities, avoid mountain ski retreats that serve only expert skiers.
+From the bunny slopes to the black diamonds, downhill skiing at a mountain ski resort provides thrills, views, and bracing winter air.
+Some destinations cater to specific skill levels.
+Thus, for reunions that may involve attendees of different ages and abilities, avoid mountain ski retreats that serve only expert skiers.
 Stick to the family resorts with a wide variety of terrain to offer, plus lessons for novices and activities for kids.
+Even bunny slope skiing is garaunteed family fun on any mountain vacation.

 Bobsledding or Alpine Slides